 1. What is the purpose of the RISE Program?

-The purpose of RISE Program is to increase the interest, skills, and competitiveness of undergraduate students for careers in biomedical research.
-Our program offers support for student development activities, which include seminars, critical skills thinking modules, on- and off-campus research experiences, and travel to scientific meetings.
+The purpose of the RISE Program is to increase the interest, skills, and competitiveness of undergraduate students for careers in biomedical research.
+Our program offers support for student development activities, which include seminars, critical thinking skills modules, on- and off-campus research experiences, and travel to scientific meetings.

-The measurable goal of the Spelman College RISE program is to increase the numbers of graduates admitted to academic graduate programs leading to a Ph.D. in the biomedical sciences.
+The measurable goal of the Spelman College RISE program is to increase the number of graduates admitted to academic graduate programs leading to a Ph.D. in the biomedical sciences.

 2. Am I eligible to participate in the RISE Program?

-You are eligible for support by the RISE program if you (1) are majoring a STEM discipline or psychology, (2) intend to go on to Ph.D.-level graduate work, (3) have a grade-point-average of close to 3.0, or better, and (4) US citizen, non-citizen national or permanent resident.
+You are eligible for support by the RISE program if you (1) are majoring in a STEM discipline or psychology, (2) intend to go on to Ph.D.-level graduate work, (3) have a grade-point-average of close to 3.0, or better, and (4) are a US citizen, non-citizen national, or permanent resident.

 3. Do I need to know what I’m going to do when I graduate?

-Not necessarily, but you do need to know if you have a strong interest in biomedical and behavioral science research.
-The program is designed to assist you in finding out what you need to do when you graduate.
-However, RISE scholars are required to apply to graduate school.
+Not necessarily, but you do need to know if you have a strong interest in biomedical and behavioral science research and interest in pursuing a Ph.D. in the future.
+The program is designed to assist you in finding out what you need to do to be successful in a biomedical doctoral program after you graduate from Spelman.
+RISE scholars are required to apply to Ph.D. programs in their senior year.

 4. I am a pre-med major.
 Am I eligible to be a RISE scholar?

-As indicated before, the goal of the RISE Program is to encourage and prepare students to go on to graduate school to earn the Ph.D. degree in preparation for careers as biomedical scientists.
-RISE students are not encouraged to be physicians unless their ultimate goal is to have a career in medical research and pursue a MD/PHD.
+The goal of the RISE Program is to encourage and prepare students to go on to graduate school to earn the Ph.D. degree in preparation for careers as biomedical scientists.
+Due to funding regulations, we do not accept students who intend to pursue an MD.

 5. What are the benefits from participation in the RISE Program?

-- Paid “hands-on” research training opportunities while working in research laboratories at Spelman College or at outside collaborating institutions
+- Paid “hands-on” research training opportunities while working in research laboratories at Spelman College or at local collaborating institutions

 - Professional development